asmsuechan/geo_rails/README.md

-#GeoApi
+#GeoRails
-GeoApi is able to use geolocation on Rails.
+GeoRails is able to use geolocation on Rails.

 #Install

 put this line in your Gemfile:

 ```
-gem 'geo_api'
+gem 'geo_rails'
 ```

 and bundle install: